swedenconnect/IETF-SVT/svt-pdf/draft-santesson-svt-pdf.md

 The SVT for a signed PDF document MAY provide signature validation information about any of the present signatures in the PDF.
 The SVT MUST contain a separate "sig" claim (Signature object) for each signature on the PDF that is covered by the SVT.

-An SVT added to a signed PDF document SHALL be added to a document timestamp accordance with ISO 32000-2:2017 {{ISOPDF2}}.
+An SVT added to a signed PDF document MUST be added to a document timestamp accordance with ISO 32000-2:2017 {{ISOPDF2}}.

 The document timestamp contains an {{RFC3161}} timestamp token (TSTInfo) in EncapsulatedContentInfo of the CMS signature.
-The SVT SHALL be added to the timestamp token (TSTInfo) as an Extension object as defined in  {{svt-extension-to-timestamps}}.
+The SVT MUST be added to the timestamp token (TSTInfo) as an Extension object as defined in  {{svt-extension-to-timestamps}}.

 ## SVT Extension to Timestamp Tokens {#svt-extension-to-timestamps}